n0rad/jstestdriver-maven-plugin/readme.rst

-**I'm not working on this project anymore as jstestdriver is limited I have stared another project which support more things** : https://github.com/awired/jstest-maven-plugin
+**I'm not working on this project anymore as jstestdriver is limited I have started another project which support more things** : https://github.com/awired/jstest-maven-plugin